-Between my son, Connor, who is almost three, and my 7-month-old daughter Brenna, we have been on the receiving end of many wonderful children's books.
+Between my son, Connor, daughter Brenna, we have been on the receiving end of many wonderful children’s books.
 Some of these, given as gifts at their births, continue to be read to them almost daily as reminders of the never-ending love in our family.
 Here are some of my personal favorites:

 “On the Night You Were Born” by Nancy Tillman.
 This sweet book always causes me to choke up as I read it to my daughter!
 It celebrates the uniqueness that is you and the wonder that occurred when you came into this world.
 With lines like “Heaven blew every trumpet and played every horn on the wonderful, marvelous night you were born,” it captures the emotions surrounding the birth of every child, and I found it particularly perfect for having a child with special needs.

 “Love is You and Me” by Monica Sheehan.
 The illustrations are adorable and the message expressed is exactly what a parent wants to convey to their child about their relationship, and all relationships encountered in life: that love is heartfelt, inspiring, forgiving and just plain fun!